FabianOrduna/cuddly-broccoli/README.md

 For the second point we will explore the FIFA API that consider score for the performance in attack and defense of each team.
 We consider that is a good reference.
 The condition of home or away will be a rate that consider the average of total win games under the home condition.

-With those parameters we want to follow of Mark j.
+With those parameters we want to applay the [idea](https://dashee87.github.io/football/python/predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting/) of Mark j.
 Dixon and Stuart G. Coles  but with a variant on the parameter because we want to use a FIFA API instead of  maximum likelihood estimator and we want to compare both of them.

-The find the best model we want to explore different algorithms like neural networks, logistic regression and so on to get the best prediction based on several variables available (recent matches, venue, expected goals, etc).
+To find the best model in addition to the previos idea we want to explore different algorithms like neural networks, logistic regression and so on to get the best prediction based on several variables available (recent matches, venue, expected goals, etc).

-ESCRIBIR NUEVAMENTE EL TEXTO DE ABAJO

-[JORGE LA VERDAD A ESTO NO LE ENTENDI] We will display main statistics of the teams.
-This statistics will be saved, the idea is conserving the statistics of the last month into a data table in order to show repeat information for a different client user, that means, same match prediction result will display same statistics.
-To obtain new statistics that we do not consult previously we will request from the API the necessary information about it.

 **Software**: Python to train the models and PHP to display the front-end application.
 Postgres as data base management system.
 The idea is use Postgres to conserve results of the prediction model to compare and implement improvements over the last production model.
 On the other hand, with Postgres we storage the data to train a model and the statistic of the requested matches.